Kharauzov/NiceDemo/README.md

 - Auth flow
 - Dogs flow

 <p align="left">
 <img src="https://github.com/Kharauzov/NiceDemo/blob/master/Diagram/NiceDemo.png" width="800px" height="400px"/>
 </p>

 ## Feedback
-If you have any questions/remarks or suggestions, feel free to open issue just at this project.
+If you have any questions or suggestions, feel free to open issue just at this project.

 ## License
 NiceDemo and all its classes are available under the MIT license.
 See the LICENSE file for more info.